dlam96/react-workshop/README.md

 We will be using the [create-react-app](https://github.com/facebook/create-react-app) from the guys over at Facebook

-If you are using *Windows*, download the executable from [NodeJS](https://nodejs.org/en/) and then open up the NodeJS terminal
+[If you are using *Windows*, download the executable from [NodeJS](https://nodejs.org/en/) and then open up the NodeJS terminal and skip step 1.]

 1. First check to see if you have NPM installed